mark-me/mark-me.github.io/_pages/tutorials/distance-measures/distance-measures.md

 <i class='fa fa-search-plus '></i> Zoom</a>
 {: refdef}

-It seems approaching similarities in this way already told us a lot about this data set!
+It seems approaching similarities in this way already told us a lot about this data set, and should give you some directions on which [statistical tests](/statistical-tests/) you might want to do to see if you can confirm any the hypotheses you just made.

 # Manhattan distance